amineelgardoum-rgb/Depression_Predict/README.md

 jupyter notebook
 ```

 This will open a new tab in your browser.
-From there, you can navigate to and open `MENTAL HEALTH.ipynb` or `Test.ipynb` to view and run the code.
+From there, you can navigate to and open `Mental -Health.ipynb` or `Explain.ipynb` to view and run the code.
 The `DepressionData.csv` file will be loaded directly by the notebooks.

 ## 📈 Model Performance